Drifter-Supremo/mindful-inkwell-journal/memory-bank/memories-feature.md

 2. **Privacy**: Memories are stored securely in Firestore with proper user scoping
 3. **Flexibility**: The system is designed to work even if no memories are provided
 4. **Natural Integration**: The AI is instructed to incorporate memories only when appropriate to the journal entry's content and tone
+5. **User-Friendly Input**:
+   - All input fields have example placeholders to guide users
+   - Freeform memories are stored as a single entry rather than requiring specific formatting with blank lines
+   - The UI provides clear visual cues about what information is expected

 ## Future Enhancements